ducciorocchini/Google_Earth_Engine_lectures/README.md

 The median is set up.

-Click on tasks in the orange button to the right console.
-Click on RUN.
-While running the task is grey in the console with a spinning wheel.
+Click on Run ontop of the code. then in Tasks click the blue "RUN".
 Check it in DRIVE!